AMC Pacer: Pacer Stinger

 For the 1976 auto show circuit, AMC developed a customized Pacer Stinger.
-The exterior featured matte black painted lower body panels and yellow pearl paint that faded to a pale yellow on the roof.
-The back half of the car had over-the-roof matte black "bumblebee stripes" that continued on the tailgate.
+The exterior featured matte black-painted lower body panels and yellow pearl paint that faded to a pale yellow on the roof.
+The back half of the car had over-the-roof matte-black "bumblebee stripes" that continued onto the tailgate.
 The Stinger was fitted with oversize radial tires mounted on Jackman Star (brand) aluminum racing road wheels, a side-mounted exhaust, NACA duct on the hood, auxiliary Cibié (brand) driving lights, as well as a front spoiler and wheel well fender extensions.
-The Stinger's interior was black with a floor-mounted shifter and front bucket seats with a center console.
-Black and yellow stripes on the front and rear seats completed the "bumblebee" theme, while the black door panels had yellow side cushions.
+The Stinger's interior was black, with a floor-mounted shifter, front bucket seats, and a center console.
+Black-and-yellow stripes on the front and rear seats completed the "bumblebee" theme, while the black door panels featured yellow side cushions.